The holidays are known for many things, but a commitment to fitness is not one of them.

 Getting back into any routine takes some time.
 If you miss an entire month or two of being active during the holidays, expect that it might take you that long or more to get back to your old program.

-3. Get Yourself an Exercise Buddy
+3. Get Yourself a Virtual Exercise Buddy

 Having a workout buddy seems like an obvious recommendation, but experts say its worth entertaining.